Jan III Sobieski (cigarette): Legal controversy

-In the mid 90s.
-British American Tobacco launched the new brand of Polish cigarettes, which successfully went on the Polish market.
-However, four years after the founding of the brand of cigarettes to shops, there was a vodka brand bearing the same name, in which the logo on the label was confusingly similar to what was on the packaging of tobacco products of BAT.
+In the mid 1990s, British American Tobacco launched the new brand of Polish cigarettes, which successfully went on the Polish market.
+However, four years after the founding of the brand of cigarettes to shops, there was a vodka brand bearing the same name, in which the logo on the label was very similar to what was on the packaging of tobacco products of BAT.
 Belonging to the French group Belvedere S.A. make strong wines repeated success with the reputation earned by cigarettes.
-At the end of the 90s, Belvedere Distribution also introduced mineral water with the same name, at the same time, starting with the ad campaign of the new product.
+At the end of the 1990s, Belvedere Distribution also introduced mineral water with the same name, and started an ad campaign of the new product.
 However, the lead role in the conflict between the leaders on the market of tobacco and vodka was at play.
 For company Belvedere in favour of works committees of Solidarność working in producing the drink "Jan III Sobieski" Sieradz Polmosie and Warsaw Koneserze.
 BAT in turn supported the Association of Manufacturers of branded products "Pro", for building, promotion and protection of the trade mark.
-The Polish Patent Office concluded, however, that using the same name for the two industries can cause confusion, that the brand "Jan III Sobieski" belongs to one owner, by what authority did not accept an instance of the vodka producer to enter in the register the name of the for the alcoholic product.
+The Polish Patent Office concluded, however, that using the same name for the two industries can cause confusion, and the brand "Jan III Sobieski" belongs to one owner.